 I know we can’t just ignore everything and hope it goes away, but we shouldn’t dwell on it.
 Don’t allow yourself to return to the pain should you encounter one of these triggers.
 If you cross paths with the other person, hold your head up high and put a smile on your face.
 Doing that makes you feel better.
 Don’t you dare let them see you sweat.
 When you are driving, a song is bound to come on the radio that reminds you of the deception.
 Instead of listening to the song and becoming depressed, make your hand reach over and change the channel.
 Find a song you like and sing along with it.
 Before you go to the movies, be sure the one you’re going to see isn’t a romance.
 It might be best to stick with comedy or war movies for a while.
 Surround yourself with anything positive.
 Over time, if you change your thought process, you will no longer notice the triggers anymore.

 It’s easy to feel sorry for yourself.
 You deserve it, right?
 Maybe, but it’s the worst thing you can do.
 Your common sense should tell you that your spouse’s deception is not your fault.
 So toss that notion out the window.
 Allow yourself only positive feelings from now on.
 You can then get on with your life whether with your spouse or alone.
 You deserve the best and as long as the suffering is still haunting you, it will be impossible to rebuild a happy life for yourself.
-You deserve nothing less, but you are the one that has to do what it takes to make that happiness transpire.
+It is essential to understand that you deserve nothing less.
+But you are the one that has to do what it takes to make that happiness transpire.

 17 replies to "Change Your Thought Process – The Blame is Not Yours to Take"